paulmann/Windows-11-25H2-Update-Script/README.md

 By default, the script will:
 1. Validate environment and OS version.
+2. Check if system already has Windows 11 25H2.
-2. Detect or prompt for architecture.
+3. Detect or prompt for architecture.
-3. Download KB5054156.
+4. Download KB5054156.
-4. Verify the MSU signature.
+5. Verify the MSU signature.
-5. Install the update silently.
+6. Install the update silently.
-6. Prompt to reboot when complete.
+7. Prompt to reboot when complete.

-### 5.2.
+### 6.2.
 Parameters

 | Parameter      | Type                   | Default                 | Description                                                                              |
 |----------------|------------------------|-------------------------|------------------------------------------------------------------------------------------|